New in Looker 6.16, the Looker IDE supports folders to help you organize your LookML project files. See this documentation page for information.

-Looker also has User-defined Dashboards, which can be created by non-developer users without using LookML.
+Looker also has user-defined dashboards, which can be created by non-developer users without using LookML.
 For details, refer to Building Dashboards.

-Looker documentation files let you write documentation or other notes about your Looker data model using GitHub-flavored markdown.
+Looker document files let you write documentation or other notes about your Looker data model using GitHub-flavored markdown.
 This can be helpful for your users to become acquainted with how your organization uses Looker.

-Creating Documentation Files
+Creating Document Files

-To add a documentation file:
+To add a document file:

-- Click + next to Add Files.
+- Click + next to Add.